 The form is organized in 4 tabs: Extract, containing most frequently used controls, is shown by default, Advanced (more fine grained options), Console (transform the task defined in the GUI into a command line, that can be saved as script for late usage, inspection, further customization, learning purpose, etc), and Schedule.
-On the right of the tab bar, the menu icon shows entries to add/remove objects from the input layout, and display other input-related functions; the same menu is available as context menu right-clicking the input area.
+On the right of the tab bar, the "+" menu icon shows entries to add/remove objects from the input layout, and display other input-related functions; the same menu is available as context menu right-clicking the input area.

-Image 23: Extraction interface: rightclick the input area, or click the menu icon on the top right of the application, to display the context menu to add/remove objects from extraction layout, and display other relavant functions.
+Image 23: Extraction interface: rightclick the input area, or click the menu icon on the top right of the application, to display the context menu to add/remove objects from extraction layout, and display other relevant functions.

 Click on the dropdown menu's arrow on the left of Output path for quick selection in system's paths, favourites, and recently opened directories.
+From extraction screen PeaZip can extract content from archive, extract single or multiple archives at once, even of different types and saved in different paths.